-The temporary storing of the IP-address by the system is necessary to permit the delivery of the website to the computer of the user.
+The temporary storing of the IP-address by the system is necessary to permit the delivery of the web offer to the computer of the user.
 For this the IP-address of the user must remain stored for the duration of the session.

 The data is deleted as soon as it is no longer necessary for achieving the purpose of their collection.
-This is the case when the particular session has ended in situations where the data is collected for making the website available.
+This is the case when the particular session has ended in situations where the data is collected for making the web offer available.

 This is the case at the latest seven days after the time when the data was stored in log files.
 More extensive storing is possible.
 In this case the IP-addresses of the users are deleted or distorted so that an assignment of the client calling in is no longer possible.

-No because the data is essential for operating of the website
+No, because the data is essential for operating of the web offer.

 8. Registration in our web offers / seminars

-You have the opportunity to register yourself on our website by stating your personal data.
+In some cases you have to register with the indication of your personal data to use the web offer to the fullest extent.
 The particular personal data, which is transmitted to the party responsible for the processing, is made clear in the input mask that is used for the registration.
 The personal data entered by the data subject is collected and stored solely for internal use by the party responsible for the processing and their own purposes.
 We can pass on the data submitted to one or more order processors, for example a payment-service provider or a parcel-service provider; the service provider may then use the personal data but solely for purposes related to the fulfilment of his order from ourselves.

 When you register on our website, we store in addition the IP address issued by your Internet service provider as well as the date and the time of your registration.
 Storing this data enables us when necessary to clarify criminal acts and infringements of copyright that have been committed.
 To this extent the storing of this data for our security is necessary and lies in our justified field of interest in the sense of Article 6, Para.
 1, lit f) of the GDPR.
 Passing on of this data to third parties does not take place in so far as there is no legal obligation to do this or in so far as the passing on serves a criminal or civil prosecution.